HowestX/howestx-docs/final.md

 ##### Accessing a running Vagrant devstack machine

-You can access a runnig Vagrant devstack machine through SSH:
+You can access a running Vagrant devstack machine through SSH:

     $ vagrant ssh